Jazz saxophonist, teacher Edward “Kidd” Jordan dies at 87

 The French Ministry of Culture in 1985 anointed him a knight, or chevalier, of the Ordre des Arts et des Lettres, a prestigious award given to those who have produced exceptional work in arts or literature.
 Jordan also received a Lifetime Achievement Honoree recognition at the Vision Festival XIII in New York in 2008, and was named a “jazz hero” by the Jazz Journalist Association in 2013.

-In addition to his children, Jordan is survived by his wife.
+In addition to his children, Jordan is survived by his wife, Edvidge Chatters Jordan.

 Funeral arrangements are pending.